 How to Tackle The Top Revenue Cycle Management Challenges of 2019

-2019 will undoubtedly be an eventful one for healthcare, but it won't come without its challenges.
-Every new idea, technology and innovation present new risks that providers must face, both financially and at an organizational level.
+2019 will undoubtedly be an eventful year for healthcare, but it won't come without its challenges.
+Every new idea, technology and innovation presents a new risk that providers must face, both financially and at an organizational level.
 A new report by Crowe shows the top risk areas of physician revenue cycle management in healthcare this year.
 In this blog post, we will explore thosen parts of the revenue cycle which pose the biggest challenges while addressing how to tackle each one in ways that are beneficial to your employees, patients and bottom line.

 Billing and Collections - The Challenge